haggerty/sphenixoperamaps/README.md

 The right-handed coordinate system is show here below.
 The positions are in centimeters, the field is in Gauss.
 The symmetry is broken by the magnet's chimney.

 ![sPHENIX Coordinate System](coordinate_system.png)

+The center of the coil is offset from the center of the cryostat by about 28.5 mm as described here: [https://collab.external.bnl.gov/sites/sPHENIX-Magnet/SitePages/Parameters.aspx] and the default maps in the root files reflect that.